 RabbitMQ is the original implementation of the AMQP protocol, and is based on an architecture where the messages are queued on the central nodes before sending them to the destination.
 ActiveMQ, in comparison, is configurable to allow different broker network architectures to be designed based on messaging, performance, and high availability needs.

-See How OS Message-Oriented Middleware Can Solve Problems in Enterprise Applications
+Can OS Message-Oriented Middleware Solve Problems in Enterprise Applications?

 Comparing ActiveMQ vs. RabbitMQ Head to Head